lizhao007/DeepBSA/README.md

  optional arguments:
   -h, --help  show this help message and exit
   --i I       The input file path(vcf/csv).
   --m M       The algorithm(DL/K/ED4/SNP/SmoothG/SmoothLOD/Ridit) used.
-Default is DL.
+The default is DL.
   --p P       Whether to pretreatment data(1[True] or 0[False]).
-Default is True.
+The default is True.
-  --p1 P1     Pretreatment step 1: Number of read thread, the SNP whose number lower than it will be filtered.
-Default is 0.
+  --p1 P1     Pretreatment step 1: Number of read thread, the SNP whose number is lower than it will be filtered.
+The default is 0.
   --p2 P2     Pretreatment step 2: Chi-square test(1[True] or 0[False]).
-Default is 1[True].
+The default is 1[True].
   --p3 P3     Pretreatment step 3: Continuity test(1[True] or 0[False]).
-Default is 1[True].
+The default is 1[True].
-  --s S       The function to smooth the result(Tri-kernel-smooth\LOWESS\Moving Average), Defalut is LOWESS --w W       Windows size of LOESS.
-The number is range from 0-1.
+  --s S       The function to smooth the result(Tri-kernel-smooth\LOWESS\Moving Average).
+The default is LOWESS --w W       Windows size of LOESS.
+The number ranges from 0-1.
 0 presents the best size for minimum AICc.
-Default is 0(auto).
+The default is 0(auto).
   --t T       The threshold to find peaks(float).
 Default is 0(auto)

 #Data simulation